Be Prepared for Challenges

 You might hit some bumps in the road during your journey to quit smoking.
 Having a plan to meet these challenges is an important part of quitting for good.

-Some smokers gain weight when they stop smoking, but the average is only seven to 10 pounds.
+Some people gain weight when they stop smoking but the average amount is only seven to 10 pounds.
 Even with this weight gain, you are still much better off than if you had continued to smoke.
-Balancing the right amount and variety of foods with physical activity is the best way to control weight during the quitting process.
+Balancing the right amount and variety of foods with physical activity is the best way to control or even avoid gaining weight during the quitting process.
 Some things you can try include:

 - Nibbling on low-fat snacks such as carrots, fresh fruit, plain popcorn or sugarless gum.

-People who succeed in quitting are often the ones who plan how to cope with smoking urges.
+One important technique when quitting smoking is to plan how you'll cope with smoking urges.
 The urge to smoke will pass in three to five minutes—whether you smoke or not.
-Plan some simple things to do when an urge to smoke arises.
+Figure out the situations where you might feel a craving to smoke, then plan some simple things to do instead when that urge arises.
 You might:

 - Leave the situation that makes you want to smoke.
 For example, being at a party where alcohol is served may make you want a cigarette.
-You could walk around the block or better yet, stay away from parties and alcohol for the first few weeks.
+You could walk around the block or better yet, stay away from parties and alcohol a first few weeks as you're quitting smoking.

-Many smokers experience withdrawal symptoms during the first few weeks after they quit.
-Some common ones are:
+Many tobacco users experience withdrawal symptoms during the first few weeks after they quit.
+Some common symptoms:

 - Trouble sleeping